DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 ### How to access the Support Portal

 Go to the [Support Portal](https://computacenterprod.service-now.com/dfe) and select '‘Raise a support request’ and select ‘Faulty device (school)’.
 You will need to enter the serial number for the faulty laptop or tablet.
-If you have any issues accessing or using the support portal, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) with your order tracking number.
+If you have any issues accessing or using the support portal, [please contact us](/get-support) with your order tracking number.

 ## Cost of replacement Windows device or Google Chromebook